 Today’s complex world raises some pressing questions.
+What can we do to tackle the climate crisis?
 Why do we need a European Green Deal?
 How is it put to use in the EU and its Member States?
 What does the legal framework to foster the transition to a climate-neutral Europe look like?
 How can you ensure the green transition will be socially fair?
 What role do human rights play in environmental law?

 Law fostering sustainability and sustainable development is one of the fastest-developing, most challenging legal disciplines, and the EU has become a key global actor in this field.
-This Master’s programme on Law and Sustainability in Europe discusses how the EU and its Member States respond to challenges related to the sustainability transition.
-It approaches the role of Europe and its legal regimes, especially EU law, in an international setting.
+This Master’s programme on Law and Sustainability in Europe discusses how the EU and its Member States respond to challenges related to the sustainability transition in a globalised context.
+It approaches the role of Europe and its multi-layered legal regimes (including EU law) in an international setting.
 But it also teaches students how national law can play an essential role in implementing European law on sustainability.
 This unique dual approach is the core feature of this new Master’s programme.

 Do you want to gain knowledge about legal principles and instruments to create truly sustainable economies and societies at the European and national levels?
 Are you interested in how liability law is used in climate litigation and which new legal concepts are being discussed to stop biodiversity loss?
 Do you want to become a legal expert who contributes to saving the planet and improving the quality of life for current and future generations?
 If so, our one-year Master’s in Law and Sustainability in Europe sounds right for you!

 We teach you to be at the forefront of this fast-developing area of sustainability in Europe

 Content of the programme

 During this Master’s in Law and Sustainability in Europe, you will:

 - study one of the fastest-developing and most challenging legal disciplines;